Self-Publishing as a UK Author

 There are many companies offering POD services out there, more so in the US than the UK.
 If you’ve done your research on writing websites and blogs, you would have come across the 3 biggest players that Indie authors seem to use: CreateSpace, Blurb, Lulu, and Lightning Source (now IngramSpark).
 I’m not here to debate the pros and cons of any of the four: there is plenty of information about that out there already.
 Here’s an excellent article summarizing these four contenders, although be aware he is comparing color portfolios rather than black and white commercial paperbacks.

 After carefully studying the costs and publishing processes of the above four, I decided that I would go Lightning Source/IngramSpark.
 CreateSpace is easier to use but does not cater well for authors outside the US.
 Yet.
-Lightning Source/IngramSpark is complex to use but has a great international presence, a fantastic list of distributors, and a base in the UK.
+Lightning Source/IngramSpark is complex to use but has a great international presence, a fantastic and ever growing list of distributors, and a base in the UK.

 Reading Lightning Source’s publishing process, especially the formatting bit, gave me a headache and almost had me reaching for some alcohol.
 It looks terrifyingly complicated to a newbie author.
 That’s because Lightning Source is a printer and assumes that you, the Publisher, knows what the hell you’re doing.
 A lot of authors have painfully learned how to do the whole Lightning Source content and cover formatting process on their own; from what I read, it was torture.
 Especially as if you upload a wrongly formatted file, you have to pay their fee again to upload a corrected version.
 Ouch.

 Luckily, you can outsource this as well.
 I used Everything Indie to do my Lightning Source cover and interior formatting for the first book and have used Streetlight Graphics thereafter.
 Note: you will need to have your ISBN (see previous slide) for the book cover/jacket and a good blurb +/- any advanced reviews you may already have obtained ready before you address this step.
+Update 2018: Vellum have now added print books to their software and I now do my own print formatting.

 Whoever you go with, make sure you read their publishing guide carefully.